 With many schools incorporating distance learning in their back to school plans, teachers and students will need to use headsets for long periods of time.
 If you are providing headsets for students to use at home, help keep students focused on learning and not distracted by discomfort by looking for options that are lightweight, adjustable, and provide comfort.

 Fidgets: 1 Tool, 3 Uses

-Fidgets play a valuable role for educators and parents alike to help support students with special needs.
-A fidget can be a multi-use tool valuable to help with:
+Fidgets play a valuable role for educators and parents to help support students with special needs.
+A fidget can be a multi-use tool valuable to help with the following: